 Our mission is to gather and motivate inspirational people committed to delivering an excellent education that launches children into remarkable lives.

 In the pursuit of this mission, people working with children are role models, consciously and unconsciously.
 We therefore expect a high standard of ethical and professional conduct that treats everyone with respect and promotes an environment where the welfare and safety of children are always paramount.

 We expect everyone working at AET and its academies to:

 - adopt high standards of personal integrity and conduct both in and outside work.
-As role models they must behave, through words and actions, and at all times, in a manner which demonstrates their suitability to work with children (directly or indirectly) and which upholds the standards and reputation of AET and its academies.
+As role models you must behave, through words and actions, and at all times, in a manner which demonstrates your suitability to work with children (directly or indirectly) and which upholds the standards and reputation of AET and its academies.

 - remain vigilant to instances of misconduct and report them appropriately, where necessary in accordance with AET's Safeguarding Policy or Whistleblowing Policy